Who We Are

 Brendan Ozawa-de Silva

 Brendan Ozawa-de Silva, Ph.D., D.Phil., is an Associate Teaching Professor at the Center for Contemplative Science and Compassion-Based Ethics at Emory University in Atlanta, GA.
+He is also a Senior Faculty Fellow at the Emory University Center for Ethics and an Advisory Committee and Affiliated Faculty Member with the Emory Center For Mind, Brain and Culture.
 He received doctorates from Oxford University and Emory University with research focusing on emotions, particularly compassion, from the perspective of cognitive science and Tibetan Buddhism.
 In 2017 he returned to Emory to serve as Associate Director for SEE Learning, in which capacity he worked with Dr. Negi to develop and write the framework and served as a primary curriculum writer for the program.
-In 2021 he transitioned back to a faculty role and he now teaches courses at Emory College for undergraduates, and continues to support the work of the Center, particularly the CBCT and SEE Learning programs.
+In 2021 he transitioned back to a faculty role, and he now teaches courses at Emory College for undergraduates, and continues to support the work of the Center, particularly the CBCT and SEE Learning programs.
+He has co-taught Emory College undergraduate classes with Dr. Negi including REL 354R/HLTH 385 Secular Ethics: The Dalai Lama’s Approach and REL 358R/HLTH 385 Buddhist Meditation: Science, Healing and Happiness.
+He has also taught THEA 385/HLTH 385 Empathy, Theater and Social Change and ANTH 386/EAS 385/HLTH 385 Others in Mind: Social, Emotional, and Ethical Learning in a Globalized World.

 Learn More about Brendan Ozawa-de Silva